Meet Brian M.

 Brian says because of his own experience with the program he’s empathetic to other soldiers coming through, that that’s why the program is so successful.
 All it really takes is a nod from another soldier from across the room to know that they understand you.
 They know what you are going through.

 “Before, what I was giving back to soldiers was preparing them to go to places.
 That’s how I kept them safe.”
 He acknowledges that though he is losing that, he has come to terms with his new role today.
 “This is a way to help them as well.”

 For Brian, the Veterans Transition Program means…

-By identifying what was haunting him, Brian was able to use his enactment to apologize to the woman for disrespecting the last thing that had belonged to her.
+By identifying what was haunting him, Brian was able to work through his trauma.

 By returning regularly to the program as a paraprofessional, Brian is able to give back to Veterans who are in the same position that he once was in.

 You can change lives for people like Brian